Dyvinia/BFPlusDocs/docs/details/starcards.md

 # Star Cards

-In addition to a plethora of new blasters, each of the four Trooper classes also have access to a variety of new Boost and Ability Star Cards.
+Each of the four base classes boasts an array of new Star Cards, from the dreadful Dead Man's Switch to a heavy Flamethrower, creating new ways to play as the Troopers.
+Every hero featured in Battlefront Plus also has their own set of Star Cards, allowing players to enhance their playstyles with improved stats and ability combos.

 ## Troopers